Amber is a writer with a diverse amount of knowledge and experience on various topics, including budgeting, parenting, and many more!

 - Check the section of hair you combed through once more to see if anything remains.
 If you see anything, comb through the hair or use tweezers to remove it.

-- Once you’re done, continue taking small sections of hair and working through it to finish the one section.
+- Once you’re done, continue taking small sections of hair and working through them to finish the one section.
 Comb through it several times to make sure everything is taken care of, and clip it back up to move to the next quadrant.

 - When you’ve finished the four sections, remove the clips and comb through the areas.